Shivanishibu04/Bird-Classifier/README.md

 ![App Preview](preview.png)

-A deep learning-powered web app that classifies bird species from images using a fine-tuned MobileNet model.
+A deep learning-powered web app that classifies 25 Indian bird species from images using a fine-tuned MobileNet model.
 Built with TensorFlow and deployed using Streamlit.

 ---